 :: How to Team-up successfully with influential bloggers ::

-Influencer marketing is mentioned as THE digital marketing trend for 2016-2017.
+Influencer marketing was mentioned as THE digital marketing trend about 5 years ago and it has only grown ever since.

 Unfortunately, most of their effort is wasted.
-The way companies have approached us as bloggers has – by and large – been disrespectful, company-centric and utterly uninteresting to us.
-They appear to not understand the potential power of blogging influencers nor the Anti-Spam Act.
-Mostly, influencer marketing email blasts have left us as bloggers disappointed by the lack of genuine interest in our audience.
+The way companies and their ‘consultants/agencies’ have approached us as bloggers has – by and large – been disrespectful, company-centric and utterly uninteresting to us.
+They appear to not understand the potential power of a blogging influencer nor the Anti-Spam Act.
+Mostly, influencer marketing email blasts have left us as bloggers disappointed by the lack of genuine interest in us and our audience.

 Win-Win-Win Influencer Marketing Works